LukasDrinkwater/LukasDrinkwater/README.md

 - 👋 Hi, I’m @LukasDrinkwater
-- 👀 I’m interested in Python, SQL, HTML, CSS, Javascript.
+- 👀 I’m interested in Javascript, HTML, CSS, SQL, React.
 - 🌱 I'm currently working as a software support engineer and learning HMTL, CSS, Javascript and NODEJS with the aim of working as a front end developer.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...